 We generally seek to borrow (on a recourse basis) between six and ten times the amount of our total stockholders' equity.
-At December 31, 2017 and December 31, 2016, our total borrowings were \$7,555,917 and \$6,818,453 (excluding accrued interest), respectively.
-At December 31, 2017 and December 31, 2016, we had a leverage ratio of approximately 5.70:1 and 6.24:1, respectively.
-At December 31, 2017 and December 31, 2016, we had a leverage ratio of 6.96:1 and 8.92:1 including TBA Agency Securities purchased forward and excluding debt related to forward settling sales.
+At December 31, 2018 and December 31, 2017, we financed our securities portfolio with \$7,037,651 and \$7,555,917 of borrowings under repurchase agreements.
+Our leverage ratios at December 31, 2018 and December 31, 2017, were 6.25:1 and 5.70:1, respectively.
+Our leverage ratio is calculated by dividing the amount outstanding under our repurchase agreements at period end by total stockholders' equity at period end.
+At December 31, 2017, we had a leverage ratio of 6.96:1, respectively, including TBA Agency Securities purchased forward and excluding debt related to forward settling sales.
+We did not have TBA Agency Securities purchased forward and excluding debt related to forward settling sales at December 31, 2018.